uqlibrary/technology-training/Python/python_intro.md

 round(otherNumber)
 ```

-> Notice how Spyder gives you hints about the available arguments after typing the function name?
+Functions always have parentheses behind their name, and they can take one or several **arguments**, or none at all.

+Here, we use two arguments to modify the default behaviour of the `round()` function:

 ```python
 round(otherNumber, 2)
 ```

-Functions always have parentheses behind their name, and they can take one or several **arguments**, or none at all.
+> Notice how Spyder gives you hints about the available arguments after typing the function name?

 ## Finding help